bnkohen/test-project/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository or extract the zip file to your local machine.

 2. Navigate to the project directory:
     ```bash